-Super-scalable Ethernet Remote Antenna(RA100DW or RA100) and Repeater(RBS85) solutions.
-Remote Antennas and Repeaters dramatically increase antenna coverage areas.
+Super-scalable Ethernet Remote Antenna(RA100DW or RA100) and Repeater(RB\$85) solutions Remote Antennas and Repeaters dramatically increase antenna coverage areas.
 Using standard LAN network, you can easily integrate multiple studios or floors by adding a Remote Antenna or Repeater to each antenna coverage area.
 Base Station BS1000 and Remote Antenna RA100DW provide PoE for an efficient power supply.
 Automatic roaming is available between a Base Station, Remote Antennas and Repeaters.
-Up to 128 wireless Beltpacks and, 10 Ethernet Beltpacks or Speaker Stations or Repeaters can be connected to one Remote Antenna.
+Up to 128 wireless Beltpacks and, 22 Ethernet Beltpacks or Key Panels can be connected to one Remote Antenna.
+Up to 10 Repeaters can be connected to one Remote Antenna.

-Ten talk/listen paths per Base Station or Remote Antenna
+• Ten Talk paths and unrestricted Listen paths per Base Station or Remote Antenna

-Each Base Station or Remote Antenna provides 10 additional talk/listen paths.
-Therefore, one Base Station BS1000 with six Remote Antennas provides up to 70 talk/listen paths for the wireless Beltpacks or Genie IP devices.
+Each Base Station or Remote Antenna provides 10 additional Talk paths and unrestricted Listen paths.
+Therefore, one Base Station BS1000 with six Remote Antennas provides up to 70 Talk paths and unrestricted Listen paths for the wireless Beltpacks or Genie IP devices.